Bartlesville Radio » News » Victory Worship Center: VICTOBERFEST

 Tom Davis

-Appearing on COMMUNITY CONNECTION on Friday was Pastor David Stroup III and Amanda Stroup from Victory Worship Center at 2350 SE Washington Blvd Suite #412 in the Washington park Mall.
+Appearing on COMMUNITY CONNECTION on Friday was Pastor David Stroup III and Amanda Stroup from Victory Worship Center at 2350 SE Washington Blvd Suite #412 in the Washington Park Mall.

 The Stroups are inviting you to vist Victory Worship Center, take a look, ask som questions and most definitely have some fun during Victorberfest on October 16th.
-There will be a Chili Cook Off, Jupiter Jump and Fun Tunnel fir the kids, 80's music and more.
+There will be a Chili Cook Off, Jupiter Jump and Fun Tunnel for the kids, 80's music and more.

 Victory Worship Center was launched in 2011 in Pastor David's home.
 At that time the church was known as Vertical Church.
 The members met from house to house like in the book of Acts.
 From there they began to grow quickly and began meeting in Zarrow Library April of 2011.